madetech/handbook/guides/compensation/salary_reviews.md

 # Salary Reviews

-Salaries are reviewed on an annual basis and are adjusted based on individual performance and market rates.
-We reserve the right not to increase salary at review and any increase in one year will not influence any future years’ increase or set a precedent.
+Salaries are reviewed in line with the organisation's pay review policy on an annual basis, aligned to the business financial year.
+They may be adjusted taking into consideration business performance, individual performance and market rates.
+We reserve the right not to increase salary at review and any increase in one year will not set any ongoing precedent or influence any future years’ changes.

-Where your salary is changed part-way through a year, for example as a result of a promotion, your next annual review will be due on the anniversary of this salary change.
+As we have two promotion windows per year (autumn and spring), autumn promotion related salary uplifts will be applied from the 1st December.
+Spring promotion related salary uplifts will be applied from 1st June.